 Therapy

-Since 2018 I have been working as an individual, relationship, family and co-parenting counsellor and psychotherapist.
+Since 2018 I have been working as an Individual, Relationship, Family and Co-Parenting Counsellor / Psychotherapist.
 I am registered with the Psychotherapy and Counselling Federation of Australia (PACFA).
-My therapy services are provided in person at my mediation and therapy rooms in Palm Beach on the Gold Coast or by Zoom.
+My therapy services are provided by Zoom.

 My relationship therapy combines active listening, reflections, and communication skills.
 It is strongly informed by a clear understanding of the effects of power imbalances and domestic violence in relationships.
 I also take into consideration each individual’s attachment style developed in early childhood (and sometimes in long-term adult relationships).